Adam Strauss’

 Show Description

 What’s worse: forgetting who you are, or remembering every mistake?
 Before I Forget is the ferociously funny true tale about the impossibility of getting life right, told by a man trying to outrun his genes, his past, and his search history.
-Ancient Greece, artificial intelligence, inherited madness and open relationships all collide in the only time that’s real: now.
+Ancient Greece, artificial intelligence, Alzheimer’s disease, and open relationships all collide in a wildly inventive odyssey through memory, mortality and meaning.
 Warning: May contain mushrooms, existential dread, and trace amounts of hope.

 Adam Strauss (Playwright/Performer) is a New York-based writer and performer.
 He created and stars in The Mushroom Cure, an autobiographical solo show about his attempt to treat severe OCD with psychedelics.
 The show premiered at the Edinburgh Fringe, had its West Coast premiere at The Marsh, and went on to extended runs in New York, Chicago, and Los Angeles.
 It was named a Critics’ Pick by Time Out New York and praised by The New York Times for “mining a great deal of laughter from disabling pain.”
 Strauss has won the New York Fringe Festival’s Overall Excellence Award for Solo Performance, The Eddy Award for Best Solo Show in The Bay Area, and the Leffe Craft Your Character Storytelling Competition.
 As a stand-up comedian, he performs regularly at clubs across the U.S. He holds a B.A. in Psychology from Brown University.